-If we are being honest with our Protestant-Reformed-Presbyterian selves, the claim that God is singing over us may seem a bit uncomfortable at first.
-It sounds a little squishy, like something a worship leader would say, right before she belts out her well-rehearsed spontaneous tongues.
-God – you are singing over your people – shalalala.
-Or maybe something its something you’d come across in one of those homey and poetic devotional type books for women, “In embracing our brokenness we hear Abba singing shalom over us.”
+If we are being honest with our Reformed–Presbyterian selves, the claim that God is singing over us may seem a bit much at first.
+It sounds a little squishy, kind of suspicious, maybe like something you’d find in one of those poetic devotional type books at Walmart, “In embracing our brokenness we hear Abba Daddy singing shalom over us.”

 Right?
-Sadly, that is where our minds may tend to go when someone starts talking about God in this way.
-But this is what God says about himself, through the prophet Zephaniah.
-And it is glorious.
-It is pure and refreshing grace being poured on our heads.
-And it should bring great comfort to our hearts.
+Sadly, that is where our minds tend to go when someone starts talking about God in this way.